joomengine/jcb-documentation/067-Adding-Language-String-to-your-Component-and-get-the-Language-Placeholder-for-dynamic-use.md

 echo JText::_('COM_MYCOMPONENT_HELLO_WORLD');
 ```

-During compilation, JCB automatically ensures that `COM_MYCOMPONENT_HELLO_WORLD` is written into the component’s language file with its translation text.
+During compilation, JCB automatically ensures that `COM_MYCOMPONENT_HELLO_WORLD` is written into the component's language file with its translation text.

 ---